How VA 2.0 Handles Consumer Contact Updates

 Example 4: Email Update with Existing Email Present

-• Result in ACE:
+Result in ACE

 • It is verified and marked as OPTED_IN.

-• An account note is created documenting the update.
+• An account note documents the update.

 Example 5: No Existing Mailing Address Present

-• Result in ACE:
+Result in ACE

 • The full address is inserted into the consumer’s profile.